KaplanLab/KMDHierarchicalClustering/README.md

 - Parmaters that are recomemded to use as defult:

     affinity- Metric used to compute the distance.
-Can be "euclidean", "correlation", "spearman","precomputed" or any metric used by scipy.spatial.distance.pdist.If "precomputed",a distance matrix (instead of a similarity matrix) is needed as input for the fit method default affinity is "correlation"
+Can be "euclidean", "correlation", "spearman","precomputed" or any metric used by scipy.spatial.distance.pdist.If "precomputed",an adjacency matrix is needed as input default affinity is "euclidean"

     certainty- parameter indicating how certain the algorithm is in the correctness of its classification in the outlier hanging step, if 0.5 - all outliers will be       hanged if 1 - outliers will not be hanged